Übers Gebirg Maria geht: Music

-Johannes Eccard was a student of Orlandus Lassus.
+Johannes Eccard was a student of Orlando di Lasso.
 Eccard was also "one of the principal Protestant composers of chorale motets" in his time—Übers Gebirg Maria geht was one of his chorale motets, and was published posthumously in Preußische Festlieder II, the second of two such collections published in 1642 and 1644, which featured works of Eccard and his student Johann Stobaeus for five to eight voices.
 These chorale motets are said to have demonstrated that Eccard "was a 'true disciple of the world-famous and celebrated Orlandi [Lassus]'", and those such as Übers Gebirg Maria geht "reflect the intrinsic warmth of Helmbold's verse".

 Eccard set the piece in E-flat major and scored it for five vocal parts (soprano 1 and 2, alto, tenor and bass.
 In the beginning, the lower four voices are mostly in homophony, while the top soprano enters later.
 The beginning of the chorus ("Mein Seel den Herrn erhebet") is sung by the sopranos and tenor, joined by the other voices for "mein Geist sich Gottes freuet" (my spirit rejoices in God).
 In the following "Er ist mein Heiland", all five voices are in homophony for the only time in the composition.
 The fear of God is expressed in low register, while a descending line, which the voices render in imitation, is an image for the concluding mercy.

 He composed the motet for the feast of the Visitation.
 It is now often performed during Advent and recorded in collections of Advent hymns and Christmas carols.